 In his lectures at Harvard Business School, former HubSpot Chief Revenue Officer Mark Roberge finds that most of his students create a sales process by listing out features and asking for signatures.
 Those students assume they know better than their prospects — but they, like real-life salespeople, never do.
 Roberge discovered that empathy — not knowledge — is the key to starting meaningful conversations that lead to more closed deals.

 While this isn’t a new concept — salespeople still struggle to stop talking and listen.
 Great salespeople are collaborators.
-They talk through problems with their prospects and don’t propose solutions unless they have good reason to do so.
+They talk through problems with their prospects and don’t propose solutions unless they have a good reason to do so.

-Peter Bohlin, world-famous architect for clients like Steve Jobs, is a master salesperson.
+Peter Bohlin, a world-famous architect for clients like Steve Jobs, is a master salesperson.
 Speaking about his process, he once told the New York Times, “When I look back, it’s hard to remember who had what thought when.”
 Despite his impressive credentials, Bohlin doesn’t tell his clients what to do; he listens and collaborates to create solutions to the problems that plague them most.

 5 WAYS TO IMPROVE YOUR SALES PROCESS